Transportation in Chicago: Chicago Transit Authority

 CTA has approximately 2,000 buses that operate over 152 routes and 2,273 route miles (3,658 km).
 Buses provide about 1 million passenger trips a day and serve more than 12,000 posted bus stops.
 The city's rapid transit system, known as the "Chicago 'L'" or variations of 'L', "El", or "el" to Chicagoans, operates 1,190 rapid transit cars along eight routes and 222 mi of track.
 CTA trains provide about 745,000 customer trips each day and serve 144 stations in Chicago, Evanston, Skokie, Wilmette, Rosemont, Forest Park, Oak Park, and Cicero.

 Chicago is one of the few cities in the United States that provides rapid transit service to two major airports.
 From the downtown area, the Blue Line reaches O'Hare International Airport in about 40 minutes, while the Orange Line takes customers to Midway Airport in about 25 minutes from the Loop.

 Bus services

 Suburban

-Pace, another service board within the Regional Transportation Authority, operates a primarily-suburban bus service that also offers some routes into Chicago.
+Pace, another service board of the Northern Illinois Transit Authority, operates a primarily-suburban bus service that also offers some routes into Chicago.

 Pace came into existence in 1985 under that name, and as an operating agency in 1995.
 It absorbed routes previously operated by a suburban town (e.g., Wilmette Wilbus) or a private company.
 Suburban operators ran into the same funding problems as those operating inside Chicago and evoked a similar response from area governments.
 Pace is the regional public sector response to keep local and regional bus service available in the Chicago metro area.

 With its vast service area, Pace had a weekday daily ridership of 1,195,308 in November 2023.